-The mod allows you and your friends to join a single game of Stardew Valley to play together online, and it actually works.
-You share a wallet, relationship progress, and a few other things, but you have separate inventories, skills, and even different farmhouse interiors on the other side of the same door.
-The mod isn’t perfect and there are a fair number of bugs, but it's the best we have for now.
-It's a fun way to co-op Stardew Valley with a friend.
+You and friends can join a shared game to farm together.
+You'll share a wallet, relationship progress, and a few other things, but you have separate inventories, skills, and even different farmhouse interiors on the other side of the same door.
+The mod isn’t perfect and there are some bugs, but it's the best we have for now.

-The instructions below may look intimidating, but it’s actually surprisingly simple to get working—especially considering the mod is adding networking to a game that previously had no online functions whatsoever.
+The instructions below may look intimidating, but the mod is actually surprisingly simple to get working—especially considering the mod is adding networking to a game that previously had no online functions whatsoever.
 Plus, it’s a great way to get introduced to other amazing Stardew Valley mods.

 How to play Stardew Valley multiplayer: